Ario124/simon-game/README.md

 The game is designed to be simple and and easy to understand.

-* Game will wait until Start has been clicked then procceed to control if the game is ON or if Victory has been achieved.
+* Game will wait until Start has been clicked, then procceed to control if the game is ON or if Victory has been achieved.
 * If the power is ON and or if Victory has been achieved then the game will run "playGame" Function.
 * The game will then generate 20 random numbers from 1-4 to go through.
 * Checkup is active during player turn to see if the player matches accurately with the game round.